Zulficar & Partners

 Who uses it?

-In 2016, Zulficar and Clifford Chance helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a five-year-old ICSID claim against Egypt.
+The year before, as co-counsel with Clifford Chance, the firm helped Bawabet Al Kuwait Holding Company – part of the business empire of Kuwait’s wealthy Al-Kharafi family – settle a five-year-old ICSID claim against Egypt.
 The claim, worth more than US$400 million, concerned gas pricing and tax measures that affected a petrochemicals investment.
 The terms of the settlement weren’t disclosed.

 The firm has had a number of successes for Egyptian General Petroleum Company (EGPC).
 In one London-seated case, the client only got the firm involved 18 months into the proceedings, having failed to retain external counsel before that point.
 Zulficar nevertheless turned things around and won an award with costs in EGPC’s favour.

 It also helped EGPC settle a US$200 million claim brought by Egyptian oil company PICO, shortly after filing a statement of defence.

 The firm acted for an Egyptian developer, SODIC, in a US$1.6 billion dispute with Lebanese developer Solidere; a favourable decision on jurisdiction was delivered in 2013, which led to the dispute being settled the following year.

 It defended a subsidiary of Orascom in a US$390 million gas pricing dispute with two Egyptian state companies, EGAS and Gasco, at the Cairo Centre.
 Another result was making sure Arab African International Bank was excluded from a US$62 million banking claim by Kuwaiti investment company Osoul Holding Group.